Delboy/Colour-Type/README.md

 ### Colour Scheme
 - I wanted to keep the colour scheme plain and simple as to not distract the user from the colouring of the question word.
 I liked the idea of the game looking like it was scribbled on a white board so I kept the main colours of the site black and white.
 ### Typography
-- The game uses 'indie flower' as its main font as it has a whiteboard pen-like handwritting quality which gives the page a school game feel.
-With the title I used 'Special Elite' for its typewritter look.
+- The game uses 'indie flower' as its main font as it has a whiteboard pen-like handwriting quality which gives the page a school game feel.
+With the title I used 'Special Elite' for its typewriter look.
 I thought it suited the name of the game pretty well as your 'typing' out words.
-Sans sarif was used as a fall back font incase of any problems loading the page.
+Sans sarif was used as a fallback font incase of any problems loading the page.
 ### Wireframes
 * [Desktop](assets/readme-assets/wireframes/desktop.pdf)
 * [Tablet](assets/readme-assets/wireframes/tablet.pdf)
 * [Mobile](assets/readme-assets/wireframes/mobile.pdf)

-Colour-Type/assets/readme-assets/wireframes/Desktop.pdf
+- For the desktop version I wanted two columns.
+The left column being the options and game area with the rules being on the right.
+- For tablets and phones I wanted only the left column to remain but sit in the center of the page.
+The rules column is initially hidden and displays in the center of the screen when the downward chevron is clicked.

 ## Features